f5devcentral/f5-automation-labs/docs/class3/module1/lab2.rst

 |primer-2.10|

 11. Update the value for ‘big_ip_a_auth_token’ by Pasting (Ctrl-v) in your auth token:
 12. Click the ‘Update’ button and then close the ‘Manage Environments’ window.
-You’re subsequent requests will now automatically substitue the token's value where the **{{big_ip_a_auth_token}}** environmental variable is used.
+You’re subsequent requests will now automatically substitute the token's value where the **{{big_ip_a_auth_token}}** environmental variable is used.

 |primer-2.12|